.

 Mozart: Cosi fan tutte

-Erna Hassler (soprano), Hetty Plümacher (contralto), Käthe Nentwig (soprano), Albert Weikenmeier (tenor) , Karl Hoppe (baritone) and Joseph Dunnwald conducting the Stuttgart Tonstudio Orchestra.
+Erna Hassler (soprano), Hetty Plümacher (contralto), Käthe Nentwig (soprano), Albert Weikenmeier (tenor), Karl Hoppe (baritone) and Joseph Dunnwald conducting the Stuttgart Tonstudio Orchestra.

 The Nixa set from Great Britain was reviewed by Alec Robertson, music editor of The Gramophone (December 1952 issue):

 "This is a good average performance of Cosi fan tutte, with plenty of spirit but not much sense of style.
 One has only to compare the numbers recorded by the Glyndebourne cast (...) to see the artistic deficiencies of the present set.
 I should except Hetty Plumacher from this criticism : her voice is of lovely quality and she has a keener perception of the style required than her companions.
 Erna Hassler has some good moments but her shrill top notes prejudice the success of her two arias and in general she is at her best in the concerted numbers.
 Karl Hoppe and Franz Kelch are adequate and Käthe Nentwig is a lively Despina.
 I did not care much for Albert Weikenmeier's voice, which is that of the typical German tenor, and he is most acceptable when tingeing softly.(...)
 The orchestral playing lacks distinction and is not helped by peculiarly dry recording. (...)
-It is fair to say, I think, that this issue would have been much more acceptable had greater care been taken over the engineering, a matter which is all the more urgent where there is little action but a continuous succession of static numbers requiring intimacy, sensitivity and variety of sound." - Alec Robertson.
+It is fair to say, I think, that this issue would have been much more acceptable had greater care been taken over the engineering, a matter which is all the more urgent where there is little action but a continuous succession of static numbers requiring intimacy, sensitivity and variety of sound." - Alec Robertson, The Gramophone, December, 1952.

 R-199-169/3